eficode-academy/rf-katas/exercises/04-setups_and_teardowns.md

 To ensure that changes are done in right manner run:

-- Windows: double click the `04-setups_and_teardowns.cmd`
+- Windows: double-click the `04-setups_and_teardowns.cmd`
 - Linux/macOS: run `./exercises/verify/04-setups_and_teardowns.sh`

 If you see `Ready to proceed!` then you're done for the exercise.
-Otherwise check the output and fix, rerun.
+Otherwise, check the output and fix, rerun.